-POLICY TITLE: GUEST SPEAKERS
+POLICY TITLE: GUEST SPEAKERS / EXTERNAL PRESENTATIONS

-The York Catholic District School Board recognizes the significant role guest speakers and external organizations have in enriching the learning experience for students.
-This policy outlines clear guidelines to ensure that all guest speakers and presentations align with the Board's Catholic values and educational priorities, supporting student achievement, well-being, and faith development.
-It ensures that external presentations are thoughtfully integrated into the curriculum while promoting transparency with parents/guardians and upholding the Board's commitment to equity, inclusion, and respect for diverse perspectives.
+The York Catholic District School Board recognizes the significant role guest speakers/ and external presentations organizations have in enriching the learning experience for students.
+This policy outlines clear guidelines to ensure that all guest speakers/ and external presentations align with the Board's Catholic values and educational priorities, supporting student achievement, well-being, and faith development.
+It ensures that all guest speakers/ external presentations are thoughtfully integrated into the curriculum while promoting transparency with parents/guardians and upholding the Board's commitment to equity, inclusion, and respect for diverse perspectives.

-It is the policy of the York Catholic District School Board to ensure that all external presentations and guest speakers align with the Board's Mission, Vision, Values and Strategic Commitments, enhancing the educational experience while maintaining clear communication with parents/guardians.
+It is the policy of the York Catholic District School Board to ensure that all guest speakers/ external presentations and guest speakers align with the Board's Mission, Vision, Values and Strategic Commitments, enhancing the educational experience while maintaining clear communication with parents/guardians.

-- 3.1 Presentations shall support the Catholic teachings and values of our Faith, and align with the Mission, Vision and Strategic Commitments for student achievement and well-being of the Board. - 3.2 Presentations shall remain impartial, and reflect the Board's commitment to equity and inclusion. - 3.3 All guest speaker presentations shall directly connect with the Ontario Curriculum.
+- 3.1 Guest speakers/external presentations shall support the Catholic teachings and values of our Faith, and align with the Mission, Vision and Strategic Commitments for student achievement and well-being of the Board. - 3.2 Guest speakers/external presentations shall remain impartial, and reflect the Board's commitment to equity and inclusion. - 3.3 All guest speakers/external presentations shall directly connect with the Ontario Curriculum.